Generating isospectral but not isomorphic quantum graphs: Appendix

 In Fig. \ref{fig:A5} we show isospectral pairs and sets which were derived from Fig. \ref{fig:dhotvertices} by attaching loops to the relevant hot vertices.
 A variety of pleasing isospectral graphs can be formed.
+In Fig. \ref{fig:A6} we show examples of graphs which are isospectral under $\delta_{3,4,5,6}(\alpha,\beta,\alpha,\beta)$ boundary conditions.